corda/corda/docs/source/running-a-node.rst

 Start the nodes with ``runnodes`` by running the following command from the root of the project:

-* Unix/macOS: ``build/nodes/runnodes``
+* Linux/macOS: ``build/nodes/runnodes``
 * Windows: ``call build\nodes\runnodes.bat``

-.. warn:: On Unix/macOS, do not click/change focus until all the node terminal windows have opened, or some processes may fail to start.
+.. warn:: On macOS, do not click/change focus until all the node terminal windows have opened, or some processes may fail to start.

 Starting an individual Corda node
 ---------------------------------